-The end of the year is approaching around the corner.
+The end of the year is just around the corner.
 I’ve started thinking about Christmas and gifting.
-It’s the time for a seasonal merry-go-round again.

-We still create tonnes of single-use wrapping waste over the festive season.
-Only a fraction of wrapping products are recyclable.
-It’s estimated that about half of what we use in the UK ends up in landfill.
+We create tons of single-use wrapping waste over the festive season.
+Only a fraction of wrapping products are recyclable – it’s estimated that about half of what we use in the UK ends up in a landfill.

-My brand ma space design was established in 2020 with a vision to reduce the single-use wrapping packages, completely change the art of gift-giving and revitalise ancient Japanese tradition by introducing the Japanese Furoshiki culture.
+My brand ma space design was established in 2020 with the vision of reducing single-use wrapping packages and completely changing the art of gift-giving by revitalising the ancient Japanese tradition of Furoshiki.

-In the modern age, Furoshiki has become part of Japanese people’s everyday life.
-As well as wrapping gifts, people used them for carrying their belongings, trading products, picnics to books.
+In the modern age, Furoshiki was part of Japanese people’s everyday life.
+As well as wrapping gifts, people used Furoshiki for trading products and carrying belongings, from picnics to books.

 The use of Furoshiki has faded since the 1970s with the introduction of plastic and paper bags, wrapping paper and luggage.
 Although the use of Furoshiki continued in formal ceremonies such as weddings and funerals.

 When I give my non-Japanese friends something wrapped in Furoshiki, they always give something back wrapped in the same cloth.
-Even if it’s seasonal fruits or vegetables, it’s the gesture, the intention that matters.
-It created a small network of appreciation among my friends.
-This is what I want to create with the Furoshiki revolution in a modern context.
-A message of goodness you pass on with Furoshiki.
+Even if it’s only seasonal fruits or vegetables, it’s the gesture, the intention that matters.
+This practice has created a small network of appreciation among my friends.
+This is what I want to create with the Furoshiki revolution in a contemporary context: a message of goodness you pass on with Furoshiki.

 ABOUT TOMOKO’S BOOK

-Her book Furoshiki: And the Japanese Art of Gift Wrapping guides the reader through 30 exquisite yet easy styles from basic wrapping to the most elegant techniques and offers access to video content where she demonstrate each wrap.
+Tomoko Kakita’s book Furoshiki: And the Japanese Art of Gift Wrapping guides the reader through 30 exquisite-yet-easy styles, from basic wrapping to the most elegant techniques.
+The book also offers access to video content where the author demonstrates each wrap.

 photo credit: Olivia Bennett